jedisct1/libsodium-doc/hashing/README.md

 # Hashing

 *Hashing* refers to using a function that takes an input of any size and produces a fixed size output.
-Hashing the same input with the same function and output length always produces the same output.
+Hashing the same input with the same function and parameters (e.g. output length) always produces the same output.
 This output is commonly known as a hash or digest.

 Hashes are often used to check the integrity of data.
 For example, to detect whether a file has been modified or corrupted.